opengeospatial/bblocks/generateddocs/markdown/unstable/sosa/properties/observationCollection/index.md

 `ogc.unstable.sosa.properties.observationCollection` *v1.0*

-This building blocks defines an ObservationCollection according to the SOSA/SSN v1.1 specification.
+This building block defines an ObservationCollection according to the SOSA/SSN v1.1 specification.
+It defines a set of logical rules regarding presence of mandatory properties anywhere within a potentially nested collection hierarchy. (implemented in SHACL, exploiting the semantic mapping to SOSA)

 [*Status*](http://www.opengis.net/def/status): Under development